gorodetsky-umich/mdss/README.md

 # simulateTestCases

-`simulateTestCases` is a Python package designed for running a series of ADflow simulations using mphys and OpenMDAO.
+`simulateTestCases` is a Python package designed for running a series of ADflow simulations using Mphys and OpenMDAO.
 This package provides streamlined functions to automate simulation test cases.

 ## Features

 - Simplifies running multiple simulation cases with ADflow.
-- Integrates with mphys and OpenMDAO and provides a framework for data management.
+- Integrates with Mphys and OpenMDAO and provides a framework for data management.
 - Genrates a comparison plot for each experimental condition in each case.

+## Dependencies

+The package requires the following libraries, which can automatically be installed with `pip`:

+- `numpy>=1.21`
+- `scipy>=1.7`
+- `mpi4py>=3.1.4`
+- `pyyaml`
+- `matplotlib`
+- `pandas`
+- `petsc4py`

+Additionally, the following packages are also needed but may require manual installation:

+- `openmdao`
+- `mdolab-baseclasses`
+- `adflow`
+- `mphys`

 ## Installation